theniceboy/pexels-mcp-server/README.md

 ### Photo Tools

 - `searchPhotos`: Search for photos by query, with optional filters for orientation, size, color, page, and results per page.
+Returns metadata including photo IDs and URLs.
+- `downloadPhoto`: Downloads a specific photo by its ID to an optional target directory (defaults to the current directory).
+Returns the file path and attribution information.
 - `getCuratedPhotos`: Retrieve a curated set of photos from Pexels, optionally paginated.
 - `getPhoto`: Retrieve detailed information about a specific photo by its ID.